ccarlow/DndDockFX/README.md

 * DockFX (https://github.com/RobertBColton/DockFX)
   * Differentiates between DockPane and DockNode limiting flexibility of any window targeting any other window for docking.
   * Weak support for multiple DockPanes.
-  * Stage.initOwner() must be used when using multiple DockPanes because dock behavior is controls by MouseEvents which are unaware of native window z-indexes and will show DockPane popup buttons over native windows that are in front.
+    * Stage.initOwner() must be used when using multiple DockPanes because dock behavior is controlled by MouseEvents which are unaware of native window z-indexes and will show DockPane popup buttons over native windows that are in front.
     * Lacks window z-indexing that causes popup buttons of DockPanes in the background to appear over other DockPanes/DockNodes that are in front.
   * Lacks controls for reopening DockNodes after they are closed

 * AnchorFX (https://github.com/alexbodogit/AnchorFX)